 Beta Centauri is also sometimes called Agena (derived from Latin words for the knee), obviously referring to the anatomy of its classical depiction.

 Hadar itself (Beta Centauri A) is a pair of B-class stars.
 The two stars have nearly identical masses and orbit each other over a period of 357 days.
-They are separated by a mean distance of roughly 4 Astronomical Units, that is, by 4 Earth-sun distances.
+They are separated by a mean distance of roughly four astronomical units, that is, by four Earth-sun distances.

 Meanwhile, about 100 Earth-sun distances away is Beta Centauri B (aka Hadar B).

 The two stars of Beta Centauri A are very hot and very large.
 Both are giant stars, not main sequence stars like our sun.
 Giants and supergiants have left the main sequence, and have entered into the terminal stages of star-life.
 These stars may still have tens of millions of years left, but this is short by comparison to the billions of years a star like the sun spends in its adult life – that is, its life classified as a main sequence star.